njordhov/react-blockstack/README.md

 ## Blockstack Authentication

-Execute as early as possible to initialize the Blockstack SDK and authenticate the user:
+Execute as early as possible to initialize the Blockstack SDK and eventually authenticate the user:

 ````javascript
 import { initBlockstack } from 'react-blockstack'